Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-84-the-deep.md

 “Aargh, it’s not what you think,” Alex groaned.
 He angled the ship’s nose away from Ekallim-Igigi and spent a few seconds speaking to traffic control in a language Ian didn’t speak.
 Seconds later, they were at warp—quite a slow warp, actually.
 Ian actually got to watch the station and the planet it orbited recede astern, rather than just blink out of existence, which meant they hadn’t even gone FTL.

 “I mean, it’s not *bad* as names go,” Ian grinned.
-“After that performance earlier I thought you’d have named it ‘hench press’ or ‘super-squat’ or---”
+“After that performance earlier I thought you’d have named it ‘hench press’ or ‘super-squat’ or - ”

 Alex snorted.
 “Shut up!”